raganwald/raganwald.github.com/index.md

 completed on time and was successful.</em>”</p>
 <div style="font-size:0.8em; text-align:right; margin-bottom: 20px; margin-right: 10px;">—John MacMillan: Software Architect, IBM Canada Research Lab</div>

-- As Principal Engineer for Incident Management, I was PagerDuty's hands-on lead for the [insights] and [operational review] features, and the launch of [response mobilizer].
-I wrote working prototypes of features such as [recent changes].
+- As Principal Engineer for Incident Management, I was PagerDuty's hands-on lead for the [insights] and [operational review] features, and the launch of features such as [response mobilizer].
+I wrote prototypes for features such as [recent changes].

 - As a member of GitHub's documentation tools and front-end flow teams, I shipped features such as [Rich Prose Diffs].

 - I was the hands-on Technical Product Manager for [JProbe Threadalyzer], the first tool to perform predictive and actual deadlock and data race detection on Java servers.

 - In 1994, I shipped [nCrypt Light], a message encryption tool for the Apple Newton.

+- In the early 90s, I wrote and sold a Classified Advertising Management application for Desktop Publishers.

 - As a consultant, I've led development of web applications for a variety of clients in public and private-sector verticals. - I led the web banking team for ING Direct (USA), with more than three million active users.[^ing][^more]